Make your own arrangements for travel to Maryland. If you're

 This morning, board the HM Krentz for a sail north through

 the Kent Narrows to Rock Hall.
-Our skipper, Captain Ed, has spent almost 35
+Our skipper, Captain Ed, has spent more than 35

 years dredging oysters and sailing skipjacks for his livelihood and his boat,